If you have some cannabis seeds lying around, you’re probably wondering how long you can expect them to last.

 Cannabis seeds can last for a very long time if they are stored in the correct conditions.
 The ideal storage temperature for cannabis seeds is between 7-10°C (45-50°F), with a humidity level of around 55%.
 Under these conditions, your cannabis seeds should last for many years.

 However, it is worth noting that the shelf life of cannabis seeds will decrease if they are exposed to light, heat, or excessive moisture.
-Therefore, it is important to store your seeds in an airtight container in a cool, dark place.
+This is why bag seeds that have been poorly stored have such poor germination rates.